“Captain,” the Larned‘s XO stated, “There’s a ship decloaking — bearing 285 mark 5.”

 “For an easy 12 bricks, you had better.
 Meet me on shuttle pad ‘D’ in 2 hours.”

-"Hey there," Sara said as she peaked into main engineering.
+“Hey there,” Sara said as she peeked into the engine room.

 “Hello, Lieutenant,” Bridget replied.

 “My feet are killing me and my favorite uniform no longer fits, but other than that, I’m doing fine.”

 “How’s the baby?”